buckets/main-site/docs/content/getting-started/2-method.md

 Now make a bucket for each thing on your lists.

 A good rule of thumb is: if you know ahead of time how much an expense will be, make a separate bucket for it.
-For instance, I know that my rent is $1000 per month.
-Or, I know that $5000 in tuition will be due in September.
+For instance, I know that my rent is $1000 per month, so I have a *Rent* bucket.
+And I know that $5000 in tuition will be due in September so I make a *Tuition* bucket.

 ## 2. Make it rain!